syncfusion-content/ej2-charts-docs/ej2-javascript/accumulation-chart/tool-tip.md

 ## Fixed tooltip

-By default, tooltips track the mouse movement, but you can establish a fixed position for the tooltip by utilizing the `location` property.
+By default, tooltip track the mouse movement, but you can set a fixed position for the tooltip by using the `location` property.

 {% if page.publishingplatform == "typescript" %}